 This health plan covers outpatient cardiac rehabilitation when it is furnished for you by a cardiac rehabilitation provider.
 You will be covered for as many visits as are medically necessary for your condition.
-This coverage is provided according to the regulations of the Massachusetts Department of Public Health.
+This coverage is provided according to the regulations of the Massachusetts Department of

+Public Health.
 This means that your first visit must be within 26 weeks of the date that you were first diagnosed with cardiovascular disease.
 Or, you must start within 26 weeks after you have had a cardiac event.
 Blue Cross and Blue Shield must determine through medical documentation that you meet one of these conditions: you have cardiovascular disease or angina pectoris; or you have had a myocardial infarction, angioplasty, or cardiovascular surgery.
 (This type of surgery includes: a heart transplant; or coronary bypass graft surgery; or valve repair or replacement.)
 For angina pectoris, this health plan covers only one course of cardiac rehabilitation for each member.

-No benefits are provided for: club membership fees (except when they are covered by this health plan as a fitness benefit); counseling services that are not part of your cardiac rehabilitation program (for example, these non-covered services may be educational, vocational, or psychosocial counseling); medical or exercise equipment that you use in your home; services that are provided to your family; and additional services that you receive after you complete a cardiac rehabilitation program.
+No benefits are provided for: club membership fees; counseling services that are not part of your cardiac rehabilitation program (for example, these non-covered services may be educational, vocational, or psychosocial counseling); medical or exercise equipment that you use in your home; services that are provided to your family; and additional services that you receive after you complete a cardiac rehabilitation program.